OctopusDeploy/docs/docs/deploying-applications/sql-server-databases.md

 There are many ways of using the change script approach.
 Entity Framework has migration libraries that can help to do some of this.
 Some tools have special C# DSL's that let you specify what changes to make between schema versions.
-Personally,Â we prefer the simple approach: create T-SQL files, name them sequentially, and use a tool like the open sourceÂ [DbUp](http://dbup.github.io/) to run them (it turns out that T-SQL is a pretty awesome DSL for dealing with SQL Server databases!)
+Personally, we prefer the simple approach: create T-SQL files, name them sequentially, and use a tool like the open source [DbUp](http://dbup.github.io/) to run them (it turns out that T-SQL is a pretty awesome DSL for dealing with SQL Server databases!)

 ## Third party tools